Day 1 Athens | Embark

 Highlights include the well-preserved royal apartments and a bathtub that archaeologists have speculated belonged to the old king himself.
 The palace, with its central courtyard, was originally two stories high and richly decorated with frescoes.
 Following your visit to the remains of the palace, make the short trip to the town of Hora where a superb archaeological museum holds thousands of artifacts recovered from the site.
 Overnight sailing to Katakolon.

 Later visit the Olympia Museum, one of the most beautiful museums in the world.
 Following lunch in the town of Olympia, visit the museum of the History of the Olympic Games of Antiquity.
 Unlike the main archaeological museum, this building houses statuary and a host of artifacts specifically related to the ancient Olympic games.
-After having time at leisure, travel overland to Patras on the north coast of the peninsula, where you will re-board your ship and depart for Itea in the Gulf of Corinth.
+After having time at leisure travel overland to Patras on the north coast of the peninsula, where you re-board your ship and depart for Itea in the Gulf of Corinth.
 Overnight at Itea.

-Enjoy a morning excursion to Delphi, one of the most revered sites from the ancient world.
+Morning excursion to Delphi, one of the most revered sites from the ancient world.
 Disembark the ship early this morning and proceed to the ruins complex.
 Unlike other archaeological sites in Greece, Delphi is built on the side of a mountain.
 First time visitors are awed as much for the stunning natural beauty that surround the ruins as for the ancient buildings themselves.
 In its prime, Delphi was revered for its wealth and reputation, attributes which grew from the site’s location as hosting the most important oracle in the classical world.

-Disembark after breakfast.
+Disembarkation after breakfast.